 The Salem Waste Water operations consist of the treatment plant and the sewer collection system.
-There are 4 full time Salem employees at waste water.
-Also, the management group of Aqua Utility Services functions as the “in charge operator” providing service on a three day a week basis.
+There are 5 full time Salem employees at waste water.
+The management group, Astbury, functions as the “in charge operator” providing service on a three day a week basis.

 The waste water plant is located at the end of Joseph Street.
 The goal of the waste water staff is to operate in such an environmental friendly manner that our presence goes unnoticed, to achieve this goal economically is a daily challenge.

 The waste water plant has a yearly average flow of 1.2 million gallons per day.
 Heavy rains during the wet seasons can increase the waste flow to as much as 2.5 million gallons per day.
 The plant is equipped with 3 equalization ponds to deal with increased flows.
 Oxygen is mechanically introduced to the ponds for partial treatment, then the contents of the ponds are pumped back to the plant and fully treated as the wet weather subsides.
 The pond area serves host to a vibrant wildlife population and is a compliment to the urban environment.

 Successful waste water plant operations are not an exact science.
 The plant requires daily adjustments and maintenance based on various factors.
 The adjustments that occur are largely based on in house laboratory analysis, city employee Troy Watts, a certified lab technician, heads up the laboratory at Salem.
 Lab work is done 365 days a year and all other of our plant employees have lab experience.